Homemade Crumble Topping Recipe with Oats

 Absolutely.
 This creates a more streusel-like topping.
 It's slightly denser but still buttery and delicious.

 Crumble isn't just for apple crisp!
-Try it on peach cobbler, berry crisps, pumpkin spice crumble bars, muffins, or even oven-baked oatmeal.
+Try it on peach cobbler, berry crisps, coffee cakes, ice cream, pumpkin spice crumble bars, banana bread, muffins, Dutch apple pie, or even oven-baked oatmeal.

 Looking for other recipes like this?
 Try these: